-- 19. The lead applicant and any Co-Applicant(s) will be required to attend an inception event at the British Academy at the start of their award. - 20.
-The lead applicant and any Co-Applicant(s) will be in close contact with the British Academy's International Research & Policy team throughout the course of the award. - 21.
+- 20. The lead applicant and any Co-Applicant(s) will be required to attend an event at the British Academy during their award. - 21.
+The lead applicant and any Co-Applicant(s) will be in close contact with the British Academy's International team throughout the course of the award, including through an interim report. - 22.
 A final report and final statement of expenditure will be required within three months of the end date of the award, and any underspend will be required to be refunded to the British Academy.